IJbeasley/Personal_Academic_Website/content/resources/2021-09-11-workflowr-intro/index.md

 ---

-The information below was originally written when I was a Masters student to help lab members with less experience with R and git to start using workflowr to produce  reproducible documentation of their data analyses.
-But hopefully, its also useful to broader audience: anyone who has a little bit of experience R coding, and is ready to expand their skills into R projects and git.
+The information below was originally written when I was a Masters student to help fellow lab members with less experience with R and git to start using workflowr to produce  reproducible documentation of their data analyses.
+But hopefully it's also useful to broader audience: anyone who has a little bit of experience R coding, and is ready to expand their skills into R projects and git.

 ## What is workflowr?